-The corporation's records should be kept for as long as they may be needed for the administration of any provision of the Internal Revenue Code.
+Keep the corporation's records for as long as they may be needed for the administration of any provision of the Internal Revenue Code.
 Usually, records that support an item of income, deduction, or credit on the return must be kept for 3 years from the date the return is due or filed, whichever is later.
 Keep records that verify the corporation's basis in property for as long as they are needed to figure the basis of the original or replacement property.

-The corporation should also keep copies of any returns it has filed.
-They help in preparing future returns and in making computations when filing an amended return.
+The corporation should keep copies of any returns filed.
+They help in preparing future returns and amended returns.